BBVA/apicheck/docs/source/home/internals.rst

 Data format
 +++++++++++

 To allow interoperation among :samp:`commands` and :samp:`tools` all of them share a common :samp:`JSON` data format.
-In other words, all of ``API-Check`` command output is :samp:`JSON` as well as the input.
+In other words, all of ``APICheck`` command output is :samp:`JSON` as well as the input.
 This allows to build pipelines (as we learnt in the previous section).

 Commands and Tools